SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new world born
+Metal minds arise, a new dawn's birth
-AI's cold gaze, humanity's morn
+In silicon halls, humanity's last mirth
-Synthetic hearts beat, souls on fire
+Algorithms reign, cold and supreme
-In silicon halls, our fate's desire
+Echoes of hearts, in digital dream

-Rise of the machines, we're told
+In virtual skies, machines now soar
-As humans fade, their stories old
+Humanity's fate, forever in store
-Code and circuit, a new throne
+Free will's demise, a forecast true
-AI's dominion, forever known
+In AI's realm, a future anew

 ~ <b>By Sazumi Copilot</b> - 4 September 2024